Oozing Eczema? Top 5 Ways to Treat Oozing, Weeping, Wet and Infected Eczema

 It will still sting but not as much as soaking the entire affected area.
 Once you dry off the affected area, make sure to apply some sort of natural cream to keep it moisturized and help with eczema.

-2. Dead Sea or Epsom Salt
+2. Dead Sea Salt

 After a while, the apple cider vinegar wasn’t as effective as when I first started using it.
 I realized my body quickly adapted to the different remedies I was using and the products.